MediaComem/docker-brownbag/README.md

 ```

 It was much faster this time.
 As you can see by the `Using cache` indications in the output, Docker
-is keeping a **cache** of the previously built layers.
+is keeping a **cache of the previously built layers**.
 Since you have not changed the instructions
 in the Dockerfile or the build context, it assumes that the result will be the same and reuses the
 same layer.